ICMBio-CENAP/bufalos/README.md

 # Getting Started
-To run the codes in your computer, clone the entire repository and go straigth to *Part1-estimate-buffalo-population.R* in src folder.
+To run the codes in your computer, clone or download the entire repository and go straigth to *Part1-estimate-buffalo-population.R* in src folder.

-# Setting up R Locally
+# Setting up R locally
 If you want to use R and haven't done so before, initial instructions for installing R, RStudio and Git (if desired) are below.
 1. Install R: You can download the latest version of R [here](https://cran.rstudio.com).
 2. Install Rstudio: [Rstudio Download link](https://www.rstudio.com/products/rstudio/download/)